 Tool to generate logical truth tables.
-In Boolean algebra or electronics, logical truth tables allow to define a function / gate / element / component according to its inputs and outputs.
+In Boolean algebra or electronics, logical truth tables allow defining a function / gate / element / component according to its inputs and outputs.

 Truth Table - dCode